Social welfare

 Types of social benefits

-Single mother allowance: The allowance for single mothers is provided to those who can provide proof of their family situation e.g. divorce, death certificate, birth certificate.
+Single mother allowance: The allowance for single mothers is provided to those who can provide proof of their family situation, e.g., divorce, death certificate, birth certificate.
 With no access to the authorities of their country, many mothers are excluded because they cannot provide the necessary documents.

-Single child allowance: The single child support allowance replaced the pre-existing family allowance and is provided explicitly to refugees or beneficiaries of subsidiary protection.[4]
+Single child allowance: The single child support allowance replaced the pre-existing housing allowance and is provided explicitly to refugees or beneficiaries of subsidiary protection, that can demonstrate five years of permanent, uninterrupted and legal stay in Greece.[5]

-Birth allowance: The newly established birth allowance is granted to any mother who is legally and permanently residing in Greece and amounts to € 2,000 for every child born in Greece.
+Birth allowance: The birth allowance is granted to any mother who is legally and permanently residing in Greece and amounts to € 2,000 for every child born in Greece.
 Third country nationals are entitled to receive this allowance if they can demonstrate 12 years of permanent stay in Greece.
 Exceptionally for the births that will take place in the years 2020-2023 the allowance will be granted to any mother – third country national, who has been permanently residing in Greece since 2012.
 The permanent stay is proved with the submission of tax declarations.
-Hence, the vast majority of beneficiaries of international protection are practically excluded from this benefit.[5]
+Hence, the vast majority of beneficiaries of international protection are practically excluded from this benefit.[6]

 Disability benefits: Beneficiaries of international protection with disabilities also face great difficulties in their efforts to access welfare benefits.
-First, they have to be examined by the Disability Accreditation Centre to assess whether their disability is at a level above 67%, in order to be eligible for the Severe Disability Allowance.[7]
+First, they have to be examined by the Disability Accreditation Centre to assess whether their disability is at a level above 67%, in order to be eligible for the Severe Disability Allowance.[8]
 Even if this is successfully done, there are often significant delays in the procedure.
-In January 2022 a technical error in the system did not allow the residence permit of beneficiaries of international protection to be examined by the Disability Accreditation Centre.
-However, the problem was resolved at the end of 2022.

 Unfortunately, except for the “guaranteed minimum income”, there are no other effective allowances in practice.
-There is no provision of state social support for vulnerable cases of beneficiaries such as victims of torture.
+There is no provision of State social support for vulnerable cases of beneficiaries such as victims of torture.
 The only psychosocial and legal support addressed to the identification and rehabilitation of torture victims in Greece is offered by three NGOs, GCR, Day Centre Babel and MSF, which means that the continuity of the programme depends on funding.

 The granting of social assistance is not conditioned on residence in a specific place.

-[1] Articles 28and 29 Asylum Code.
+[1] Articles 28 and 29 Asylum Code.

 [4] Article 3(6) Law 4472/2017, inserted by Article 17 Law 4659/2020.
 Residence is established based on the submission of tax declarations within the requisite deadlines.

-[4] Article 214 L. 4512/2018, as amended by Article 15 L. 4659/2020.
+[5] Article 214 Law 4512/2018, as amended by Article 15 Law 4659/2020.

-[5] Articles 1 and 7 L. 4659/2020.
+[6] Articles 1 and 7 Law 4659/2020.

 [7] Article 10 L 3220/2004.

-[7] JMD Γ4α/Φ. 225/161, Official Gazette 108/B/15.2.1989.
+[8] JMD Γ4α/Φ. 225/161, Gov. Gazette 108/B/15.2.1989.

-[8] Article 29(2) L. 4659/2020, Official Gazette A’ 21/3.2.2020.
+[9] Article 29(2) Law 4659/2020, Gov. Gazette A’ 21/3.2.2020.

-[9] Article 235 L 4389/2016.
+[10] Article 235 Law 4389/2016.
 See also KEA, ‘Πληροφορίες για το ΚΕΑ’, available in Greek at: http://bit.ly/2HcB6XT.

-[11] Article 93 L 4387/2016.
+[12] Article 93 Law 4387/2016.

 Table of contents